-The Sangean PS-300 is a small pillow speaker that will allow you to listen privately to music, radio, podcasts, or TV.
-It’s a comfortable alternative to wearing headphones, and your partner won’t hear your music.
+The Sangean PS-300 is a small pillow speaker that will allow you to listen privately to music, radio, podcasts, or television in bed.
+It’s a comfortable alternative to wearing headphones, especially if you sleep on your side during the night.

 - Convenient in-line volume control.

 - The cable is 120cm long, which will easily reach a nightstand or table.

 - There’s an AAA battery-operated amplifier to boost the volume, or you can use it without the amp and battery.

 - The speaker is flat so you don’t feel it through the pillow.